Lab Director

 Professor of Social Psychology, University of Amsterdam

-Dr. Amodio studies the psychological and neural processes involved in prejudice and social cognition, with a focus on roles of learning and memory in how social biases are formed, expressed, regulated, and reduced.
+Dr. Amodio studies the psychological processes involved in prejudice, impression formation, and social cognition, with a focus on roles of learning and memory in how social biases are formed, expressed, regulated, and reduced.
 His current work examines the sociocognitive mechanisms through which prejudice is transmitted between individuals and society, as well as the role of AI in propagating human social biases.

 Amodio is a Professor of Social Psychology at the University of Amsterdam, an appointment he began in 2017 and held part-time between 2018 and 2021.
 Prior to returning to Amsterdam fulltime in 2022, he worked at New York University from 2005 to 2021, serving as coordinator of the NYU Social Psychology program from 2013 to 2016.